 That's what this is all about - lowering the pressure I put on myself to create something worthwhile.
 That's not to say goals are wrong, or that we shouldn't aim high - but if we set the bar where we can’t ever reach it, what’s the point in trying?

-I’m lowering my personal bar so I can reach it.
+I’m lowering the bar so I can reach it.

-Things won’t always go the way I want them to.
-But with a low enough bar, the next jump won’t seem quite as hard.
+Things won't always go the way I want them to.
+But by lowering the bar, the next jump won't seem quite as hard.